Tools4everBV/HelloID-Conn-Prov-Source-SDworx/README.md

 # HelloID-Conn-Prov-Source-SDworx

 > [!IMPORTANT]
-> Mapping and readme still needs to be updated.
+> Readme still needs to be updated.

 > [!CAUTION]
 > ExternalID in `persons.ps1` is changed from `person.ID` to `person.PersonNumber`.
 This is a breaking change!